Insights in your inbox

 It would be (somewhat) understandable to be left with less-than-stellar deliverables and a bunch of young adults managing your projects if you knew that you’d at least got a bargain.
 Yet often, the opposite is true — larger consultancies are often the most expensive, and frequently carry multi-million-dollar price tags.

-Nothing to execute on More often than not, a project with a large consultancy ends with a PowerPoint presentation outlining its findings, along with a strategy.
-We have found that many of our clients have done very little with those PowerPoint presentations and recommendations because:
+Nothing to execute on.
+More often than not, a project with a large consultancy ends with a PowerPoint presentation outlining its findings, along with a strategy.
+It’s interesting to note that many of our clients have done very little with those PowerPoint presentations and recommendations.
+The lack of follow-through could be due to a variety of reasons, such as shifting priorities, resource constraints, or perhaps a disconnect between the proposed strategies and the practical implementation within their organizations.

 1. They didn’t know where to start